10 servers curated

 1 stars

-Seq MCP grants agents controlled access to Datalust Seq instances for advanced log analysis.
-It features auto-generated tools for official API routes and includes connectivity diagnostics to ensure reliable log ingestion.
+Seq MCP provides controlled read access to Datalust Seq instances for deep log analysis.
+It auto-generates tools for official Seq API routes, making it easy to perform connectivity diagnostics and search events directly.

 6 toolsMCLifeLeader